 Linotypes, when cared for, will run forever.
 Can we say the same for our automobiles, computers, or cell phones?
 In a world in which technology seems outdated the moment it leaves the factory, Linotypes were dependable, efficient machines.

-Special thanks to Dan Williams, Gary Haas, Tim Coursey, Rick Roper, Walter Moten, Mike Beard, and Michelle Griffith for their assistance, support, and steadfastness in the restoration of the Burleson Linotype.
+Special thanks to Dan Williams, Gary Haas, Tim Coursey, Rick Roper, Walter Moten, Mike Beard, Michelle Griffith, and Ken Shetter for their assistance, support, and steadfastness in the restoration of the Burleson Linotype.